ksanjeetsinha/SHIVGAMI/README.md

 		The same can be seen in detail with makeblastdb help

-		If a user want to run blastx against NCBI-NR protein database, it can be obtained from:
+		If a user want to run blastx against NCBI-NR protein database, it can be obtained directly from:
 		ftp://ftp.ncbi.nlm.nih.gov/blast/db/ which is already formated.

 		A user must donwload all files with prefix "nr."
 		(Example: nr.00 to nr.142 as on 13-Jan-2020 3:43 IST)

-		(vii)Network connection
+		(vii)SSH connection
-		Network connection is required to run this software.
+		SSH connection is required to run this software.
-    It means the Linux pc, which is going to be used to run blastx has to be in network connection.
+    It means the Linux pc, which is going to be used to run blastx has to be in SSH connection.

 	(II) Master node
 		A master node is a computational unit with Linux OS, which distributes the process amongst the child nodes.
 		Master node will not take part in the blastx process.
 		Master node can be a simple computer or a server or a high-end pc.

 	(III) Child node system information
-		Child nodes are all computational units with Linux OS, except master node.
+		Child node can be a simple computer or a server or a high-end pc with Linux OS, except master node.

 		A text file "child_node_system_info.txt" (user can rename it, if required) creation is required.